duzda/freeipa/doc/workshop/10-ssh-key-management.rst

 --------------------------------------------------

 OpenSSH can use *public-private key pairs* to authenticate users.
-A user wanting to access a host can get her *public key* added to an ``authorized_keys`` file on the target host.
-When the user attempts to log in, she presents her public key and the host grants access if her key is in an ``authorized_keys`` file.
-There are system-wide and per-user ``authorized_keys`` files, but if the target systems do not mount a network-backed home directory (e.g. NFS), then the user must copy her public key to every system she intends to log in to.
+A user wanting to access a host can get their *public key* added to an ``authorized_keys`` file on the target host.
+When the user attempts to log in, OpenSSH presents its public key and the host grants access if the key is in an ``authorized_keys`` file.
+There are system-wide and per-user ``authorized_keys`` files, but if the target systems do not mount a network-backed home directory (e.g. NFS), then the user must copy their public key to every system they intend to log in to.

 On FreeIPA-enrolled systems, SSSD can be configured to cache and retrieve user SSH keys so that applications and services only have